jeffstieler/atlas-help/account-management/command-line-login.html.md

 ---
 ## Command-line Login

-To access and download private resources from Atlas, such as Vagrant boxes, you must login.
-You can login with either your Atlas username and password, or with an Atlas token.
+To access and download private resources from Atlas, such as Vagrant boxes, you must authorize with Atlas.
+You can authoize by either loging in with your Atlas username and password, or by setting your Atlas token as an enviornment variable.
 You can generate a token for use by multiple users in your [organization's account page](/settings/tokens).

 Username and password login: